JurajkoDS/Intedisciplinary-Project--Newspapers-Similarity---SS25--CSH-Vienna/README.md

 ### Further notebooks and .py files:
 - the **modularity_timeseries+correlation.ipynb** generates a large timeseries modualarity graph, spanning over all 5 years (so all available data).
 It also generate a correlation heatmap, to see which statistical measures are significantly correlated.
 - **script.py** generates all the graphs and .csv files that can be found in the individual year folders 2018-2022.
 It assumes 'df_checkpoint.parquet', which is the resulting dataframe generated in load_data.ipynb, can be found in the directory.
 - **functions.py** is a collection of functions used in this project.
-It does contain all the functions used in this project, but most of them.
+It does not contain all the functions used in the 'load_data.ipynb' or 'modularity_timeseries+correlation.ipynb' files, but most of them.
 Some of the other functions are in their respective notebooks or scripts.